Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 shows Sydenham had a median taxpayer income of $52,235 and an average of $61,518.
-Nationally, these figures are lower at $57,688 and $75,164 respectively in Greater Melbourne.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Sydenham had a median income among taxpayers of $52,235.
+The average income stood at $61,518.
+This is lower than national averages, with Greater Melbourne reporting levels of $57,688 and $75,164 respectively.
 Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Sydenham would be approximately $56,544 (median) and $66,593 (average) as of September 2025.
-According to Census 2021 income data, household income ranks at the 53rd percentile ($1,813 weekly), while personal income is at the 33rd percentile.
-Income analysis reveals that 37.6% of residents earn $1,500 - 2,999 weekly (4,081 residents), which aligns with regional trends where this cohort also represents 32.8%.
+Census 2021 income data shows household income ranks at the 53rd percentile ($1,813 weekly), while personal income sits at the 33rd percentile.
+Income analysis reveals that the largest segment comprises 37.6% earning $1,500 - $2,999 weekly (4,081 residents).
 After housing expenses, 85.2% of income remains for other expenses.
-Sydenham's SEIFA income ranking places it in the 4th decile.
+The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income